SolaceSamples/solace-samples-semp/docs/_tutorials/generate-semp-client-lib.md

 icon: generate-semp-client-lib.png
 ---

-Programmatic management of the Solace message router through the SEMP API can be done directly through accessing the router's HTTP REST protocol API (see the related [Basic Operations - curl tutorial]({{ site.baseurl }}/curl/)) or more conveniently, using a local SEMP client library which is:
+Programmatic management of the Solace Messaging through the SEMP API can be done directly through accessing the system's HTTP REST protocol API (see the related [Basic Operations - curl tutorial]({{ site.baseurl }}/curl/)) or more conveniently, using a local SEMP client library which is:
 * In a programming language that is native to your management code,
 * Hides the REST protocol details, and
 * Enables to focus on the objects to be managed.

-### Goals
+## Goals

 In this tutorial we will show and explain the steps to generate the latest version of the SEMP client library for any of the supported programming languages.

-### Trying it yourself
+## Trying it yourself

 This tutorial is available in [GitHub]({{ site.repository }}){:target="_blank"} along with the other Solace SEMP Getting Started Examples.